MarcDavila1022/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe

-"""
-Lines 8-13: I began by creating the gameboard, I decided to make a list full of minus signs and spaced it out to symbolize the tic-tac-toe board.
+#Lines 8-13: I began by creating the gameboard, I decided to make a list full
+#of minus signs and spaced it out to symbolize the tic-tac-toe board.
-Additionally, the first player/ normal player is X.
+#Additionally, the first player/ normal player is X.
-"""

 import random
 gameboard = ["-", "-", "-",